GSLevel/fake-google-play/README.md

 Make sure to keep the extension somewhere hidden from the scammers too.
 Or else they'll probably list all of the profanity they know, then hang up.

 **Firefox:**
-- Download the .xpi file
-- Move the .xpi file somewhere secret and disguise it.
-I would also recommend renaming it to "web-enhancer"
-- Go to the dropdown menu > Add-ons and themes
+- Go to releases and click on the .xpi file
-- Click on the cog icon and select "Install Add-on From File..."
+- Click on Continue Installation
-- Then select the .xpi file wherever you stored it
-- Click the "Add" button on the confirmation popup, then you're done!
+- It's that simple, you're done!

 **Chrome:**
 - Download the .zip file